davidJKrieger/express-pokemon-homework/README.md

 ### Complete CRUD functionality

 -Set up routes and templates to allow for full CRUD functionality.
 - Users should be able to insert a new pokemon into the array using a form on a `new.ejs` page.
-Creation should be handled via a POST route to the `/pokemon` route.
+Creation should be handled via a
+PUT route to the `/pokemon` route.
 - Users should be able to edit an individual pokemon on an `edit.ejs` page accessed from the  `/pokemon/:id/edit` route.
 The updating should be handled via a POST request to the `/pokemon/:id` route.
 - Users should be able to delete a pokemon using a button provided on the show and index pages.
 - The final app should have what are known as the 7 RESTful routes.